taskcluster/taskcluster-rfcs/rfcs/0120-artifact-service.md

 the original backing store into a different storage location.
 It will wait up to a configurable amount of time before redirecting to a non-optimal copy.

-In order to support running in environments where requests are limted in time, the `max_time` query string option will specify roughly how many seconds the client is willing to wait for an object.
+In order to support running in environments where requests are limited in time, the `max_time` query string option will specify roughly how many seconds the client is willing to wait for an object.
 The default value should be based on the size of the object.
 For example, it will wait 2s for each 100MB of object